RSE-Sheffield/RSE-Sheffield.github.io/_events/lunchbytes-2022-10-20.md

 ### Abstract (more details to follow)

 Dr Ilse Daly will tell us about her journey from developing her own code during her PhD in animal vision to becoming a freelance app developer running her own business, Blackdog Biomechanics.
-The app she developed uses machine learning and computer vision to give equestrian sports enthusiasts instant feedback on their riding posture, essential in dressage competitions.
+The app she developed, [Blackdog Equestrian](https://www.blackdogequestrian.com/) uses machine learning and computer vision to give equestrian sports enthusiasts instant feedback on their riding posture, essential in dressage competitions.

 ### Joining Instructions
 Join on Google meet at: https://meet.google.com/ukd-eqsc-mzv